 The Specialist should be at home tackling difficult environmental and social problems with often unclear paths to success, or take iterative approaches with a long-term goal of seeking solutions to larger social and environmental issues.
 The Specialist will also need to be comfortable working by yourself, with multiple types of personalities, on tight deadlines, in ambiguous and circuitous circumstances, and have an overall positive outlook on the change that can happen in the world.

-As part of a truly multidisciplinary organization, the Specialist will also interface and support other projects that require unique skills and knowledge; and, have a knack translating complex ideas to a variety of audiences both internally and externally.
+As part of a truly multidisciplinary organization, the Specialist will also interface and support other projects that require unique skills and knowledge (specifically, projects within our Sustainability and Support Services that align with their skillsets); and have a knack translating complex ideas to a variety of audiences both internally and externally.

 What you’ll be doing: